PJ Prudat

 – Mooney on Theatre.
 Read the full review here.

 In Fall 2021, PJ returned to the project with the Nightswimming team, in a workshop at Native Earth’s Aki Studio.
 Through physical improvisations, writing and drawing exercises, and field-trips to view Indigenous art and artifacts around Toronto, PJ developed a dramaturgy using the Métis octopus bag as a framework.
-In spring 2022, PJ shared a new draft with the Nightswimming team.

 In November 2022, Nightswimming held a workshop of an updated draft of Constellations, Michif Shaped, explored its layered structure and concluded with a powerful reading of the latest edition.

-PJ’s creation residency was generously funded by the Ontario Arts Council and we are grateful for their support.
+PJ’s creation residencies (2019-2020 and 2022-2023) have been generously funded by the Ontario Arts Council and we are grateful for their support.

 PJ Prudat is a Treaty-6-born, proud Métis ~Michif~nehiyaw~saulteaux playwright, actor and writer.
 PJ is a daughter-of-the-fur-trade; her otanskotapew~matrilineal ancestors-travelled by dog team, were Buffalo hunters, Métis Résistance Fighters & Treaty Six hereditary-chief signatories.